-On May 11, 2022, the Company financed and replaced the \$900.0 Million Revolving Credit Facility by entering into a new credit facility that (i) includes an increased revolving credit facility (the "\$1.25 Billion Revolving Credit Facility") from \$900.0 million to \$1.25 billion, (ii) includes an unsecured \$500.0 million Term Loan (the "Term Loan") and (iii) redefines certain terms within the replaced Revolving Credit Facility (see "\$900.0 Million Revolving Credit Facility" below).
-Both the \$1.25 Billion Revolving Credit Facility and Term Loan (collectively, the "Credit Facilities") will mature on May 11, 2027.
+On May 11, 2022, the Company entered into a definitive credit agreement whereby Bank of America, N.A., as administrative agent, the other agents party thereto, and a syndicate of banks and financial institutions have made available to the Company a \$1.25 billion revolving credit facility (the "\$1.25 Billion Revolving Credit Facility") and an unsecured \$500.0 million Term Loan (the "Term Loan").
+Both the \$1.25 Billion Revolving Credit Facilities") will mature on May 11, 2027.
 The Company and its subsidiaries must comply on a quarterly basis with a maximum 4.0 to 1.0 ratio of (a) consolidated debt minus unrestricted cash and cash equivalents in excess of \$300 million to (b) consolidated EBITDAR.

 Borrowings under the \$1.25 Billion Revolving Credit Facility bear interest at a rate per annum equal to, at the Company's option, (i) for borrowings in U.S. Dollars, either (a) an alternate base rate or (b) a term secured overnight financing rate, (ii) for borrowings in Euros, the Euro Interbank Offered Rate, (iii) for borrowings in Pounds Sterling, the Sterling Overnight Index Average Reference Rate and (iv) for borrowings in Japanese Yen, the Tokyo Interbank Offer Rate, plus, in each case, an applicable margin.
 The applicable margin will be adjusted by reference to a grid (the "Pricing Grid") based on the ratio of (a) consolidated debt to (b) consolidated EBITDAR (the "Gross Leverage Ratio").
 Additionally, the Company will pay facility fees, calculated at a rate per annum determined in accordance with the Pricing Grid, on the full amount of the \$1.25 Billion Revolving Credit Facility, payable quarterly in arrears, and certain fees with respect to letters of credit that are issued.
 The \$1.25 Billion Revolving Credit Facility may be used to finance the working capital needs, capital expenditures, permitted investments, share purchases, dividends and other general corporate purposes of the Company and its subsidiaries (which may include commercial paper backup).
-There were no outstanding borrowings on the \$1.25 Billion Revolving Credit Facility as of July 2, 2022.
+There were no outstanding borrowings on the \$1.25 Billion Revolving Credit Facility as of July 1, 2023.

 The Term Loan includes up to a two-month delayed draw period from the closing date.
-On June 14, 2022 the Company drew down on the Term Loan to satisfy the Company's remaining obligations under the 3.000% senior unsecured notes due 2022 and for general corporate purposes.
+In the fourth quarter of fiscal 2022 the Company drew down on the Term Loan to satisfy the Company's remaining obligations under the 3.000% senior unsecured notes due 2022 and for general corporate purposes.
 The Term Loan amortizes in an amount equal to 5.00% per annum, with payments made quarterly.
 Borrowings under the Term Loan bear interest at a rate per annum equal to, at the Company's option, either (i) an alternate base rate or (ii) a term secured overnight financing rate plus, in each case, an applicable margin.
 The applicable margin will be adjusted by reference to a pricing grid based on the Gross Leverage Ratio.
 Additionally, the Company will pay a ticking fee on the undrawn amount of the Term Loan.